canonical/kernel-docs/docs/how-to/testing-verification/test-kernel-in-proposed.md

 ````
 `````

-## Enable a CKT Build PPA
+## Enable the CKT build PPA

-You may add the build PPAs to your system as follows:
+You can add the CKT build PPAs to your system as follows:

 ```{code-block} none
 sudo add-apt-repository ppa:canonical-kernel-team/ppa